fhsinchy/the-docker-handbook/containerizing-a-multi-container-javascript-application.md

 ## Executing Commands in a Running Container

-You've already learned about executing commands in a stopped container.
-Another scenario is executing a command inside a running container.For this, you'll have to use the `exec` command to execute a custom command inside a running container.
+You've already learned about executing commands in a starting container.
+Another scenario is executing a command inside a running container.
+For this, you'll have to use the `exec` command to execute a custom command inside a running container.

 The generic syntax for the `exec` command is as follows: